-To overcome this restriction, all known emission sources within an emission sector can be amalgamated into a one-dimensional data structure known as a hash map (Cormen et al., 2009), h^m , where the spatial association between the individual emission source location and the corresponding (i, j, k) grid index locations in the computational domain are maintained by assigning a hash key κ unique to each location.
-In the meantime, a global hash map, H, collects the accumulates all emission source data, where sources for the same species and location are summed across all relevant emission sectors.
-The accumulated emission sources from H are then assigned for each location and assigns them as source terms (ε_p^m) to the corresponding prognostic equations through the hash key indicated by their hash keys κ .
-In this approach, memory is allocated only for grid cells containing emission sources, thus the volume sources are stored in a simple and compact array, with one entry for each volume source.
+To overcome this restriction, all emission sources within an emission sector can be amalgamated into a onedimensional data structure known as a hash map (Cormen et al., 2009), h^m , where the spatial association between the individual emission source location and the corresponding (i, j, k) grid index locations in the computational domain are maintained by assigning a hash key, κ , unique to each location.
+In the meantime, a global hash map, H, accumulates all emission source data across all relevant emission sectors for each location and assigns them as source terms (ε_n^m) to the corresponding prognostic equations indicated by their hash keys κ .
+In this approach, the volume sources are stored in a simple and compact array, with one entry for each volume source.
 Memory is thus only allocated in proportion to the number of volume sources, substantially reducing runtime resource consumption.